anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 BRSKI responder sockets MUST include a resource type field indicating a resource type value indicating a BRSKI service, indicated as "brski-service" in {{corelf-template}}.
-This MUST be registered in the IANA "Resource Type Link Target Attribute Values" registry table, and also referenced in the "BRSKI Variation Contexts" registry table {{fig-contexts}}.
+This MUST be registered in the IANA "Resource Type Link Target Attribute Values" registry table, and also referenced in the "BRSKI Contexts" registry table {{fig-contexts}}.
 A brski-service is a string without "." (single component string).

 Discovery of registrar sockets  by stateful proxies uses the resource type "brski.rs".